huangjien/vscode-chapter-eval/README.md

 ### Key Features

 - **Supports Markdown and Plain Text Files**: Evaluate chapters written in both Markdown and plain text formats seamlessly.
-- **ChatGPT Integration**: Utilize the power of OpenAI's ChatGPT to analyze the narrative tension and quality of your writing.
+- **AI Integration**: Utilize the power of AI to analyze the narrative tension and quality of your writing.
 - **Local Model Support**: From version 0.7.x onwards, the extension has begun supporting local models (ollama) for evaluation, although results may vary.
 - **User-Friendly Interface**: Easily accessible commands allow for straightforward evaluations, formatting, and text management.
 - **Text-To-Speech Support**: The extension also allows you to read your selected text aloud.

 ### Why You Should Use It

 Every writer deserves to feel confident about their work.
-With Chapter Evaluator, you can receive constructive feedback that focuses on crucial areas of your story, such as pacing, tension, and character development.
+With AI Editor, you can receive constructive feedback that focuses on crucial areas of your story, such as pacing, tension, and character development.
 This extension is about more than just getting scores; it's about understanding your writing better.

 ### Obtaining Your OpenAI API Key